-The Bludeio T3 Plus are well-built, sturdy wireless headphones for their price range.
+The Bluedio T3 Plus are well-built, sturdy wireless headphones for their price range.
 The Plus model even allows you to play music directly from a micro SD card.
 Unfortunately, they're poorly designed and uncomfortably tight.
-They're heavy, have a poor audio reproduction and they're not ideal for sports or loud environments.
+They're heavy, have poor audio reproduction and they're not ideal for sports or loud environments.

-Functionality wise these headphones pack the expected set of controls.
-Call/music, track-skipping, and the volume buttons are clicky and responsive.
+The Bluedio T3 Plus have okay controls.
+The call/music, track-skipping, and volume buttons are clicky and responsive.
 However, the button layout is confusing and inefficient.
 The volume controls, for example, share the same buttons as track skipping.
-But unintuitively you have to hold the button to increase the volume, yet a slight tap will skip tracks.
-This often results in you accidentally skipping the audio your listening to.
+Unintuitively, you have to hold the button to increase the volume, yet a slight tap will skip tracks.
+As a result, you may accidentally skip a track when trying to adjust the volume.

-The build quality of the T3 plus is a big improvement over the previous T2 turbine model.
-The frame is thicker and more robust, the ear cups are sufficiently dense, if a little plasticky, but won't break from a few falls.
+The Bluedio T3 Plus have a good build quality.
+The frame is thicker and more robust than the Bluedio T2S/Turbine T2S Wireless.
+The ear cups are sufficiently dense, if a little plasticky, but shouldn't break from a few falls.
 The hinges feel a little loose but decently durable thanks to the metal build.

-These headphones are not very stable due to their weight and design.
+These headphones aren't very stable due to their weight and design.
 They're tight and won't move too much during casual listening sessions.
 The wireless design also prevents them from being yanked off your head because the audio cable got hooked by something.
 However, the ear cups are heavy and protrude quite a bit when on your head.
 This makes them sway and eventually fall during any kind of intense physical activities, like running or exercising.

 No compatible app.